How to beat work-from-home burnout?

 Meanwhile, another survey of 9,000+ people by CNBC and SurveyMonkey found that 48% of employees are currently working from home.
 Meanwhile, 27% want to continue to work from home and 36% would like to work from home more often going forward.

-How to make work from home work for you
+How do make work from homework for you

 As tempting as it may feel in the morning, this might just be a huge catalyst to this ‘’ remote work burnout’ feeling.

 Our bodies, just like our computers, need to ‘start-up’.
 This can mean different things to different people.
 However, you don’t want to skip that step.

 Take a morning shower, change your PJs, and slip into something nice & comfy, do some pre-work exercise or even go for a short run.

 2. Physically & Mentally Separate from your Work Space

 Separating work life and home life can be difficult when working from home.
 Make sure not to juggle both simultaneously, that doesn’t work.

 You need to define your work hours, and breaks and set up your home office away from where you usually spend the rest of your day or sleep (if possible).